AaltoSciComp/scicomp-docs/aalto/zulip/instructors.rst

 * If you want a Q&A forum, make a stream called ``#questions``, or smaller streams for specific topics, and direct students there.

-  * Note: there is default support for "resolving a topic" with a check mark that is coming in the next Zulip version.
+  * You can click the check mark by a topic to mark it as resolved.

   * Remind students to make a *new topic* for each new question.
 This enables good follow-up via "Recent topics"